heavyai/omnisci-vega-mapboxgl-demo-philly-parking/README.md

-# MapD Vega MapboxGL Demo
+# Demo from FOSS4G NA 2018: Philly Parking Violations

-A barebones example of using the Vega spec for MapD backend rendering with MapBoxGL.JS
+A barebones example of using the Vega spec for MapD backend rendering with MapBoxGL.JS.
+Parking violations data obtained from [Open Data Philly](https://www.opendataphilly.org/dataset/parking-violations).

 ## Install